nglange/help-documentation/_api/COS_API.md

 **GET services supported by COS Dedicated IBM Managed:**| Operation | Supported | Notes |
 |-----------|-----------|-------|| Request Headers | Yes | || Response Headers | Yes | || Response Elements | Yes |Bucket Owner and Bucket Creation Date not supported.
 A date of Thu, 01 Jan 1970 00:00:00 GMT will be returned. |
 For more information, see [Common Headers](#headers-and-error-response).
-## Operations on BucketsThe following table describes which bucket operations are supported in COS Dedicated IBM Managed API.
+## Operations on Buckets{: #operations-on-buckets}The following table describes which bucket operations are supported in COS Dedicated IBM Managed API.
 It also indicates some operations that, while not supported, can be accomplished using another mechanism such as the Manager Web Interface or are planned for inclusion in future API versions.
 Any S3 API operation that is not present is not supported.
 **Bucket operations supported by COS Dedicated IBM Managed:**
 | Operation | Supported | Note |
 |-----------|-----------|------|| DELETE Bucket | Yes | Requestor must have Bucket Provisioner role assigned and be granted ``FULL_CONTROL`` permission for bucket.
 Provisioning API configuration must be enabled and set to ``CREATE`` and ``DELETE`` || DELETE Bucket CORS | Yes | Requestor must be granted ``FULL_CONTROL`` permission for bucket. || DELETE Bucket lifecycle | No | || DELETE Bucket policy | No | Use Manager API. || DELETE Bucket tagging | Yes | || DELETE Bucket website | No | || GET Bucket (List Objects) | Yes | |